monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 List protected attributes relevant to the application context.

-Examples may include:
+> Examples may include:
-- gender
+> - gender
-- race or ethnicity
+> - race or ethnicity
-- age
+> - age
-- disability status
+> - disability status

 Domain knowledge should also be used to identify potential proxy variables that may indirectly encode protected attributes.

-**Create a data dictionary**
+#### 4. Create a data dictionary

 Document key properties of the dataset, including:

-- feature definitions
+- Feature definitions
-- data sources
+- Data sources
-- measurement units
+- Measurement units
-- known limitations or missing values
+- Known limitations or missing values

-A comprehensive data dictionary improves transparency and helps ensure that fairness analyses are based on correct interpretations of the data.

 ---